helloharendra/Face-Mask-Detection-Using-Computer-Vision-Python/README.md

 ## Model

-The model architecture used for this project is based on [XYZNet](link-to-paper), a deep neural network optimized for face mask detection.
+The model architecture used for this project is based on [CNN](link-to-paper), a deep neural network optimized for face mask detection.
 The model is pretrained on a large dataset and fine-tuned on our custom dataset.

 ## Dataset